Editor’s Note: All shopping links in this article link out to Black-owned bookstores. Please help us in supporting these businesses.

 Schomburg: The Man Who Built a Library

-In luminous paintings and arresting poems, two of children's literature’s top African-American scholars track Arturo Schomburg’s quest to correct history.
+In luminous paintings and arresting poems, two of children's literature’s top African American scholars track Arturo Schomburg’s quest to correct history.

 Let the Children March

-Tells the story of thousands of African American children who marched in Birmingham, Alabama for their civil rights after being inspired by the words of Dr. Martin Luther King Jr.
+This book tells the story of thousands of African American children who marched in Birmingham, Alabama for their civil rights after being inspired by the words of Dr. Martin Luther King Jr.

 Hidden Figures

-The incredibly inspiring true story of four black women who helped NASA launch men into space.
+The incredibly inspiring true story of four Black women who helped NASA launch men into space.

 We March

-An illustrated story about the March on Washington for Jobs and Freedom and African American civil rights movement.
+An illustrated story about the March on Washington for Jobs and Freedom and the African American civil rights movement.

 Big Words: The Life of Dr. Martin Luther King, Jr.